-However, if you have a lease or loan on your vehicle, the lender or finance company may require you to purchase full coverage for your vehicle, in which case they will require that you include comprehensive coverage.
+However, if you have a lease or loan on your car, the lender or finance company may require you to purchase full coverage for your car, in which case they will require that you include comprehensive coverage.

 When to Purchase Comprehensive Insurance Coverage

-If you lease or have a loan for your vehicle, you will be required to purchase comprehensive insurance coverage, even though it may not be a requirement by minimum car insurance state laws.
+- If you lease or have a loan for your car, you will be required to purchase comprehensive insurance coverage.

 Does an Old Car Need Comprehensive Car Insurance?

 Sometimes people think that an older car does not need coverage for comprehensive because they don't think it will be stolen.
 However, remember that comprehensive covers many different risks, including: